LucaUrbinati44/qkeras-mod/README.md

 The explanation of all the modifications is in: Terlizzi, M. Alessio, "Mixed-precision Quantization and Inference of MLPerf Tiny DNNs on Precision-Scalable Hardware Accelerators", 2023, Politecnico di Torino.
 Accessed: Dec.
 7, 2023.
 [Online].
 Available: https://webthesis.biblio.polito.it/26664/.

 ## New files
-Install QKeras and replace the original files with the following ones, then follow _QKeras_Unveiled-final.ipynb_:
+Create a new conda environment using _qkeras-env.yml_, replace the original files of QKeras with the following ones, and then follow _QKeras_Unveiled-final.ipynb_:
 - autoqkeras/autoqkeras_internal.py
 - autoqkeras/forgiving_metrics/forgiving_bits.py
 - qkeras/quantizers.py